Our vision is to be the accepted PAIONeer in sedation and anesthesia; helping advance patient care.

 The Supervisory Board had determined a target of 30% to be achieved for the representation of women by 30 June 2017 in accordance with Section 111(5) Stock Corporation Act (AktG).
 This was based on the internal requirement that at least one member of the Supervisory Board shall be female.
 In the meantime the Supervisory Board was extended from three to five members by resolution of the Annual General Meeting held on 17 May 2017.
 On 30 June 2017 two of the five Supervisory Board members were female.
 The target was achieved.
-By resolution dated June 2017 the Supervisory Board determined to maintain the target of at least one female appointee to the Supervisory Board.
+By resolution from June 2017 the Supervisory Board determined to maintain the target of at least one female Supervisory Board member.
 Consequently a target of 20% was defined for the reporting period commencing on 01 July 2017.
 The agreed deadline for reporting is 30 June 2022.

 Compliance as a key management duty of the Management Board

 Compliance, in the sense of measures designed to ensure adherence to statutory provisions and internal company policies including observance of these measures, represents a key obligation in the PAION group.
-Pursuant to Section 91(2) of the German Stock Corporation Act, the Management Board is obliged to implement effective measures - “ namely a monitoring system“ to enable the early identification of any developments that may threaten the survival of the company.
-The German Corporate Governance Code stipulates the Management Board's responsibility for the implementation of a suitable risk management and control system.
+Pursuant to Section 91(2) of the German Stock Corporation Act, the Management Board is obliged to implement effective measures – namely a monitoring system – to enable the early identification of any developments that may threaten the survival of the company.
+The German Corporate Governance Code stipulates the Management Board’s responsibility for the implementation of a suitable risk management and control system.

-The Management Board of a joint stock corporation is jointly and severally liable for the fulfillment of its organizational duties, especially risk management and risk control.
+The Management Board of a joint stock corporation is jointly and severally liable for the fulfilment of its organizational duties, especially risk management and risk control.
 The Management Board must define an organizational structure for the company ensuring that its operations comply with legal requirements.
 Any infringement of rights and legally protected interests of third parties must reasonably be excluded.
 A Management Board is only eligible for exemption from liability if it provides evidence of compliance with its organizational obligations.